Xayvay/DrivingHistory/README.md

 * Report Package - Report Service and Report Object
 * ReportProcessor Package - ReportProcessor Service

 Now going back to my initial key observations it seems like I want to be able to process an input file.
 It does also say that you can choose to accept the input via stdin.
-I know initially the application says to accept an input.txt file but I am not sure if we can assume that correct input into the console as data cannot also be processed.
+I know initially the application says to accept an input.txt file but I am not sure if we can assume that correct input into the console as data cannot also be processed (maybe a stretch...Scope creep).
 It also says either, which can be interepreted as either this or that, or either or.

 Thus, I will create 2 ways that a user can input data:
-*Insert directly into the console either by an input.txt file or correctly formatted driver data.
+* Insert inputFile.txt into command line
-*
+* Insert directly into the console  after running application either by an input.txt file or correctly formatted driver data.

-Debating if I want this functionality in main or reports or in its own utils class called file processor or something of that nature.
+Next I am debating if I want this functionality in main or reports or in its own processing class called report processor or something of that nature.

-Created a FileProcessor class that will process the file in and utilize the Driver,Trip, and Reports class, also created an inputStream for reading the files.
+Created a ReportProcessor class that will process the file in and utilize the Driver,Trip, and Reports class, then generate output onto the console for instant viewing and a file for later.

 ### ReportProcessorService class